Constructing the relative Fukaya category: Dependence on perturbation data and system of divisors

 Although we are forced to introduce unpuncturable marked points in order to construct moduli spaces admitting Gromov compactifications, \emph{a posteriori}, the corresponding components of the Gromov compactification will actually be empty (Lemma \ref{lem:nounpunc}).
 For example, the disc $u(\mathbb{D})$ considered above must by non-constant, since it intersects $V_1$ at its interior marked point; but that implies that it must also intersect $V_0$ by Lemma \ref{lem:intersectv}, as $V_0$ is a system of divisors, and in particular must contain an additional, stabilizing marked point mapping to $V_0$.

 \paragraph{Deligne--Mumford compactification.}

 Now we describe the structure of the Deligne--Mumford compactification of $\EuR_{k,K_\pun,\ell,\ell_\for,\bi}$.
 Of course we already have a description with strata isomorphic to products of $\EuR_{\ell_\alpha}$ and $\EuR_{k_\alpha,\ell_\alpha}$; the aim is to extend the $0/1$ labelling of boundary components, designation of interior marked points as forgettable/unforgettable, and designation of boundary marked points as puncturable/unpuncturable, to the components of a stable curve.
 This is necessary in order to specify the consistency conditions we require on our choices of perturbation data.
+We illustrate the following definitions in Figure \ref{fig:disk2}.

 We define $\Sbar_{k,K_\pun,\ell,\ell_\for,\bi} \to \Rbar_{k,K_\pun,\ell,\ell_\for,\bi}$ to be equal to $\Sbar_{k,\ell} \to \Rbar_{k,\ell}$.
 For the following definitions, let $\Sigma_r$ be a fibre of $\Sbar_{k,K_\pun,\ell,\ell_\for,\bi} \to \Rbar_{k,K_\pun,\ell,\ell_\for,\bi}$.